 There is preliminary and in-vitro research suggesting that ginseng may be effective to prevent or slow hair loss, but there is no evidence that ginseng supplementation can increase hair growth in humans who are balding.

 There is preliminary research suggesting red ginseng may be effective for erectile dysfunction (ED), due to its effect on blood flow.
-The research isn’t as robust as ginseng’s effects on other conditions like fatigue, but considering there are no side effects, patients with ED may consider trying ginseng before pharmaceutical medications.
+The research isn’t as robust as ginseng’s effects on other conditions like fatigue, but considering there are no major side effects, patients with ED may consider speaking with their doctor about ginseng treatment before starting pharmaceutical medications.

 There is a significant amount of research suggesting ginseng is an effective anti-hyperglycemic (blood sugar normalization compound).
 Its effects are not as powerful as pharmaceutical diabetic treatments, so it’s typically used as an adjuvant (complementary) treatment.